prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 ## Compatibility

 Remote read was extended in a backward and forward compatible way.
 This is thanks to the protobuf and `accepted_response_types` field which is ignored for older servers.
-In the same time server works just fine if `accepted_response_types` is not present by older clients assuming old `SAMPLED` remote read.
+In the same time server works just fine if `accepted_response_types` is not present by older clients assuming old `SAMPLES` remote read.

 The remote read protocol was extended in a backward and forward compatible way:

-* Prometheus before v2.13.0 will safely ignore the `accepted_response_types` field provided by newer clients and assume `SAMPLED` mode.
+* Prometheus before v2.13.0 will safely ignore the `accepted_response_types` field provided by newer clients and assume `SAMPLES` mode.
-* Prometheus after v2.13.0 will default to the `SAMPLED` mode for older clients that don't provide the `accepted_response_types` parameter.
+* Prometheus after v2.13.0 will default to the `SAMPLES` mode for older clients that don't provide the `accepted_response_types` parameter.

 ## Usage